openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/software-architecture.rst

    :width: 690
    :alt: ExternalFlash

+When Firmware update is triggered, u-boot verifies the capsule by checking the capsule signature, version number and size.
+Then it signals the Secure Enclave that can start writing UEFI capsule into the flash.
+Once this operation finishes ,Secure Enclave resets the entire system.
 The Metadata Block in the flash has the below firmware update state machine.
 TF-M runs an OTA service that is responsible for accepting and updating the images in the flash.
 The communication between the UEFI Capsule update